1. Home

 Moreover, the Bank now includes same sex partners in our definition of spouse for our various systems.
 This allows all employees to take advantage of marriage leave, bereavement leave, dependent allowances, and company family housing, for example.

-These efforts have resulted in work with Pride *3 being the highest-rated Gold for the sixth consecutive years since 2018 in PRIDE Index for evaluating corporate and other initiatives related to LGBTQ+ and other issues.
+These efforts have resulted in work with Pride *3 being the highest-rated Gold for the seventh consecutive years since 2018 in PRIDE Index for evaluating corporate and other initiatives related to LGBTQ+ and other issues.

 *1: